japila-books/apache-spark-internals/docs/rdd/spark-rdd-shuffle.md

 CAUTION: FIXME Just learnt about sc.range(0, 5) as a shorter version of sc.parallelize(0 to 5)

-`join` operation is one of the *cogroup operations* that uses `defaultPartitioner`, i.e. walks through link:spark-rdd-lineage.adoc[the RDD lineage graph] (sorted by the number of partitions decreasing) and picks the partitioner with positive number of output partitions.
-Otherwise, it checks xref:ROOT:configuration-properties.adoc#spark.default.parallelism[spark.default.parallelism] configuration and if defined picks xref:rdd:HashPartitioner.adoc[HashPartitioner] with the default parallelism of the xref:scheduler:SchedulerBackend.adoc[SchedulerBackend].
+`join` operation is one of the *cogroup operations* that uses `defaultPartitioner`, i.e. walks through spark-rdd-lineage.md[the RDD lineage graph] (sorted by the number of partitions decreasing) and picks the partitioner with positive number of output partitions.
+Otherwise, it checks ROOT:configuration-properties.md#spark.default.parallelism[spark.default.parallelism] configuration and if defined picks rdd:HashPartitioner.md[HashPartitioner] with the default parallelism of the scheduler:SchedulerBackend.md[SchedulerBackend].

 `join` is almost `CoGroupedRDD.mapValues`.